genicam/harvesters/README.rst

 What would Harvester do for you?
 ################################

 Harvester mainly consists of two Python modules, one is an image acquisition engine Harvester Core and the other is GUI, Harvester GUI.
-In this section, we learn what Harvester offer us.
+In this section, we will learn what Harvester offers us.

 **************
 Harvester Core
 **************

 Harvester Core is an image acquisition engine.
 No GUI.
-It acquires images from GenTL Producers through the GenTL-Python Binding.
-You'll be able to download the GenTL-Python Binding runtime library from the EMVA website but it's not available as of May 25th, 2018, because it's not officially released.
+You can use it as an image acquisition library which acquires images from GenTL Producers through the GenTL-Python Binding.

+You'll be able to download the GenTL-Python Binding runtime library from the EMVA website, however, it's not available as of May 25th, 2018, because it's not officially released yet.

 Harvester Core also works with the GenApi-Python Binding and it will allow us to control GenICam feature nodes.
 If you don't need runtime image data visualization, just involve this Python module in your program.
 In this case, Matplotlib would be ideal for you to draw the acquired images.